2021–present Madagascar famine: Reactions and responses

 The Secretary General of the United Nations, António Guterres, also pled on social media for help for Malagasy people.

 In late July 2021, the U.S. embassy further expanded its aid through USAID to more than 100,000 people in the south providing food to children and pregnant women facing malnutrition.
 The embassy also donated further $7.5 million dollars.

 German Roman Catholic bishops have pled for help for children in southern Madagascar, with Archbishop Ludwig Schick leading efforts to raise awareness of the situation of famine in the country.

 In late August 2021, a United Nations resident coordinator for Madagascar, Issa Sanogo, warned that the situation was still critical and warned that "the hunger season is coming" as he also said that further 500,000 children are at risk during the course of the near future.
 The United Nations repeated its warning that the country is on the verge of a "humanitarian crisis."

 In November 2021, ABC World News Tonight travelled to the area, with anchor David Muir reporting from there.
 As a result of the airing of the report, around 22,000 donors amounted to $2.7 million in aid, which will directly go to WFP to help on the ground.

 In October 2022, UNICEF contributed with $23 millions for children suffering from the famine, which continued in the south, with a third of the population suffering from the disaster, according to researchers cited by the Financial Times.

+As of 2024, southern Madagascar continues to face a severe humanitarian crisis, with an estimated 1.63 million people experiencing high levels of acute food insecurity (IPC Phase 3 or above), particularly in the South and Southeast.
+According to the World Food Programme’s 2024 Annual Country Report, the crisis has been driven by a combination of climate shocks—including drought, Tropical Storm Alvaro, and Cyclone Gamane—and persistent economic instability.
+In response, WFP provided emergency food assistance and cash transfers to affected communities, reaching over 2.39 million beneficiaries across the country between March and December 2024.